danaidimou/Maths-And-Stats/README.md

 As a primary metric, I chose GMV($) because it directly reflects revenue, which is often the ultimate goal of any business.
 An increase in GMV would indicate that the variant being tested leads to higher sales.

-The secondary metrics are:
-Number of add to cart and this is a critical metric because it directly precedes a purchase.
-An increase in this metric could predict an increase in GMV.
-Number of page views.
-This metric helps understand if the variant affects how users explore the website.
-Time on page(sec).
-Longer time spent on a page might indicate that users find the content more engaging or relevant.
-Clicks on media.
-Clicks on media elements can be a good engagement indicator, especially for products where visuals are a significant factor in the purchasing decision.
-Some extra metrics that I wished I could have, would be the conversion rate in order to be able to see the percentage of visits that result in a purchase and the bounce rate to figure out the percentage of visitors who navigate away from the site after viewing only one page.